 Everyone should have the experience of living and studying abroad.
-For a student of French & Francophone Studies, living in France will make your studies more relevant than anything else.
+For a student of French & Francophone Studies, living in a French-speaking country will make your studies more relevant than anything else.

 The Reves Center coordinates all of W&M's study abroad programs and can help with some of the logistics of studing overseas.
 If you have questions or need advice about study abroad in a Francophone country, you should contact the Program Director.